Rarisquamosa

 Rarisquamosa is a monotypic moth genus in the family Eupterotidae.
 Its single species, Rarisquamosa arfaki, is found in New Guinea.
 Both the genus and species were described by George Thomas Bethune-Baker in 1910.

 The wingspan is about 49 mm.
-The forewings and hindwings are rufous, the median area of the forewings broadly covered with fine grey hair-like scales and a broadish rufous line across the end of the cell and an irregular terminal area of similar grey scales.
-The postmedial area between these grey areas is clear rufous.
+The forewings and hindwings are rufous, the median area of the forewings broadly covered with fine grey hair-like scales and a broadish rufous line across the end of the cell, and an irregular terminal area of similar grey scales.
+The postmedial area between these grey areas is clear and rufous.
 The hindwings are uniform.